 Let’s go over some basics:

-- It’s easy to get to, with a major international airport (Schiphol), and major international train hub (Centraal Station).
+- It’s easy to get to, with a major international airport (Amsterdam Airport Schiphol), major international train hub (Amsterdam Centraal Station), and budget bus companies usually stop at the Sloterdijk train/metro station.

-- Marijuana isn’t legal per se, but it is tolerated (that’s what I’m told)
+- Marijuana isn’t legal per se, but it is tolerated.

 - The red light district does exist just as it does in many other cities.
-No cameras allowed here.
+No photos are allowed to be taken in the red light district.

 - Central Amsterdam is the area around the canal belt–the half-circle of canals you see on the map.
 But the city is so much bigger than that.